ArpitCodeHub/Project-HelpKaro/README.md

 2. Open the `index.html` file in your browser.

 ## Notes
-- This project does not have a backend, so donations are not stored.
+- This project operates without a backend, ensuring a direct and seamless donation process.
 - Just a simple frontend website for demonstration purposes.

 ## License